 Functional MRI (fMRI): This newer type of MRI looks for tiny blood flow changes in an active part of the brain.
 It can be used to determine what part of the brain handles a function such as speech, thought, sensation, or movement.
 Doctors can use this to determine which parts of the brain to avoid when planning surgery or radiation therapy.

 This test is similar to a standard MRI, except that your child will be asked to perform specific tasks (such as answering simple questions or moving their fingers) while the scans are being done.

 Computed tomography (CT) scan

-The CT scan is an x-ray test that can produce detailed cross-sectional images of your child’s brain and spinal cord.
+The CT scan uses x-rays to produce detailed cross-sectional images of your child’s brain and spinal cord.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child while he or she lies on a table.
 A computer then combines these pictures into images of slices of the body.
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.

-At one time CT scans were used quite often to find brain and spinal cord tumors, but they have been largely replaced by MRI scans, which provide slightly more detailed images and do not use radiation.
+For brain and spinal cord tumors, CT scans are not used as often as MRI scans, which give slightly more detailed images and do not use radiation.
 Still, there are instances where CT scans may have advantages over MRI scans: